 How We Get a Child to Eat Protein

 Hi, friends.
-I want to share a real letter I received regarding the state of our children today and the difficulty getting our kids to eat a balanced meal.
-Some children refuse vegetables and some refuse protein.
+I want to share a real letter I received regarding the state of our children today and the difficulty of getting our kids to eat a balanced meal.
+Some children refuse vegetables, and some refuse protein.
 All children seem to want sugar and bread.
 But there is always hope to help our children grow healthy.